 Stories in Quest include a feature on the Davis Projects for Peace initiative, which has helped 13 C of I students complete service-learning projects in nine different countries since 2008; a feature on the influx of Chinese programming and partnerships taking place at the C of I; a look at the educational diversity students experience through the PEAK Curriculum; a photo essay from Commencement 2015; and a recap of the $175 million “Advance the Legacy” campaign.
 New C of I President Charlotte Borst adorns the cover alongside her husband, Dr. Rick Censullo, and the couple’s English bulldog, Humphrey.

-Quest, the official magazine of The College of Idaho, is published three times each year.
-Click below to read an interactive online version of Quest.
-Or, to view archived past issues, visit www.collegeofidaho.edu/quest.
+Quest, the official magazine of The College of Idaho, is published thrice each year.
+Click below to read an interactive online version of Quest, or check out archived issues at www.collegeofidaho.edu/quest.

 Founded in 1891, The College of Idaho is the state’s oldest private liberal arts college.
 The C of I has a legacy of academic excellence, a winning athletics tradition and a history of producing successful graduates, including seven Rhodes Scholars, three governors, four NFL players and countless business leaders and innovators.
 The College’s close-knit, residential campus is located in Caldwell.
 Its distinctive PEAK Curriculum challenges students to attain competency in the four knowledge peaks of humanities, natural sciences, social sciences and a professional field—empowering them to earn a major and three minors in four years.
 For more information, visit www.collegeofidaho.edu.